jason-ng3/market-data-cli/README.md

   - `npm run cli -- -v derabit -p BTC_USDC-PERPETUAL -s 1704012800000 -e 1704099199000 -i 3`
   - `npm run cli -- -v sfox -p btcusd -s 1657217002 -e 1665165809 -i 86400`

   Note: I do not do any input validation.
-The program currently assumes the user imput's paramaters are in the correct format.
+The program currently assumes the user input's paramaters are in the correct format.

 ## Design
 1. I wrote the CLI tool in TypeScript and used the commander npm package to create the CLI interface.